Skip to content

 await approve(taskList, { name: 'tasks' })

-// Visual: approve what the screen looks like
+// Visual: screenshot and pixel-diff the current screen

 await approve.visual('board-with-task')